 When you’re trying to convince someone of your viewpoint in a meeting (say it’s for increasing the spending for a particular marketing campaign or changing a process), often we’ll tend to go in with a list of convincing arguments in favor of our decision.
 This is actually harmful to your argument.
 Why?
 The dilution effect.
 When it comes to assessing diagnostic and non-diagnostic information: less is more.

 In short, when presenting an argument, it’s better to keep it concise.
 We tend to think that the more reasons we give someone to go with our idea, the more likely they will go with it.
 In reality, we’re diluting our argument.
 By keeping it concise and of high quality, the person you’re trying to persuade will be more likely to focus on the quality of the one argument.
 This will be more potent than giving them an endless list of ‘pros’ or advantages.

-The same is true for marketing when listing the benefits of a product or service to customers, including non-diagnostic information, may weaken the perceived value.
-Say less may feel counterintuitive, but the science is out there to back it up.
+The same is true for marketing.
+When listing the benefits of a product or service to customers, including non-diagnostic information may weaken the perceived value.
+Saying less may feel counterintuitive, but the science is out there to back it up.
 Studies of financial auditors have found that their risk assessments are more likely to be clouded by non-diagnostic information, like the auditees field of business.

 Humans like to think categorically by nature; it’s what helps us to process the bombardment of information and sensory input we receive every second.
 But this categorization can also be harmful, as we often use available non-diagnostic information to assign a category or value to something or somebody (even though there may not be enough diagnostic information to back this up).
 So the next time you’re in a meeting, and you want to persuade the room to see your perspective, keep your argument short - it’ll be more impactful.